mhodgesatuh/work-doc-duping/README.md

 # Overview
-Dpulicate a set of templates for a list of staff members.
+Duplicate a set of templates for a list of staff members.

 # Instructions